The definitive guide to SLAM & mobile mapping

 The environment isn’t the only thing that can create errors in a mobile data set.
 Errors also come from the sensors themselves—all sensors produce a certain amount of noise, which can add up to tiny deviations in the SLAM estimate.
 Over time, that accumulates to a problem called drift.

-That’s why virtually every scanner on the market offers features that correct errors and improve the accuracy of your final data set.
+That’s why virtually every mobile mapping system on the market offers features that correct errors and improve the accuracy of your final data set.

-However, not all SLAM systems are created equal in this regard.
-Most of them offer loop closure, which corrects for errors when you return to a spot you’ve already scanned.
-But not all loop closure technology will produce the same results.
-And some systems offer control-point functionality for locking the trajectory data to surveyed control points, but most do not.
+Most providers suggest performing loop closures while scanning with a mobile mapping system, which corrects for errors as you are returning to a spot you've already scanned.
+But simply performing loop closures will not yield the same results for every scanner.
+Additionally, some systems offer the option to capture control points to lock the trajectory data to surveyed control points, but most do not.

 In short, some SLAM systems have been designed to handle the complexities of real-world scanning better than others.
 This difference shows clearly in the results.